7 Great Weighted Vest Workout Ideas You Can Do In 2023

 They target all the major muscles in your legs, including the quads, glutes, and hamstrings.
 In addition, squats also help to work your core muscles and improve your balance.

-Squats with weighted vests are a great way to increase your heart rate and boost your stamina.
+Squats with weighted vests, like a budget weighted vest or the best weighted vest for women, are a great way to increase your heart rate and boost your stamina.

 Most people think squat reps are only being done at the gym with a barbell and a squat rack.